Park S, et al. Ann Intern Med. 2019;doi:10.7326/M19-0563.

-Metabolic syndrome, which can include abdominal girth, elevated triglycerides or blood pressure, low HDL cholesterol or glucose abnormalities, quintuples risk for developing type 2 diabetes and doubles risk for developing CVD in the 5 to 10 years after diagnosis, according to the International Diabetes Federation (IDF).
+Metabolic syndrome — which can include abdominal girth, elevated triglycerides or BP, low HDL or glucose abnormalities — doubles risk for development of CVD and quintuples risk for development of type 2 diabetes in the 5 to 10 years after diagnosis, according to the International Diabetes Federation (IDF).
 Adults with components of metabolic syndrome are twice as likely to die of a CV event as those without the syndrome, regardless of a previous history of CVD.

 Despite such warnings, disagreement persists among international health groups about what specifically constitutes metabolic syndrome.
-In a 2009 consensus statement published in Circulation, six major associations, led by the IDF, endorsed harmonized criteria to more accurately define the syndrome, but clinicians and researchers continue to question what the label should mean for patients who receive a metabolic syndrome diagnosis.
+In a 2009 consensus statement published in Circulation, six major associations, led by the IDF, endorsed harmonized criteria to define the syndrome more accurately, but clinicians and researchers continue to question what the label should mean for patients who receive a metabolic syndrome diagnosis.

 Some experts contend that metabolic syndrome is not a “syndrome” at all.